Open for All from March 2nd/ April 28th 2019

 "The tapestry will be on display in the Exhibition Gallery at New Lanark World Heritage Site on its way home from a world-wide tour.
 The Tapestry is a heart-felt homage to the determination, courage and achievement of Scottish migrants and their descendants across the centuries.

 "The Scottish Diaspora Tapestry was designed by Andrew Crummy, the artist behind the original Prestonpans Tapestry in 2010, previously exhibited at New Lanark."

 The Diaspora Tapestry was stitched across the globe and held two premieres, the first in Prestonpans for Homecoming 2014 and the following year, when the final panels were competed, in Veere in The Netherlands.
 Its permanent home will be in Prestonpans.

 The Biggar & District Embroiderers’ Guild Exhibition

 The Biggar & District Embroiderers’ Guild began in 1979.
 It is celebrating its 40th year by exhibiting a variety of embroideries and textiles created by members over the years.
 This exhibition will also include the embroidery ‘postcards’ created by the Scottish branches of the Embroiderers’ Guild for the 2012 London Olympic Games.

-To book your free ticket for this New Lanark exhibition call 01555661345 or book here online.
+To book your free ticket for this New Lanark exhibition call 01555661345 or book online at their website.